10 Best Home Inspection Services in New York 2023

 The report can also reveal huge problems that make the home uninsurable.

-So, it's important that you can negotiate with your seller to bring the property up to par before closing.
+So, it's important that you negotiate with your seller to bring the property up to par before closing.

 What Doesn't a Home Inspection Include in New York?

 Most of the following items are not standard in a home inspection.

 Radon testing is unnecessary as the five boroughs are at very low risk for the emanation of this odorless carcinogenic gas.